chmorfop/DatabaseSystems_DoDUO/README.md

-# Phase 3 - Implementation
+# DoDUO - Annotating Columns with Pre-trained Language Models

-In this phase of our assignment, we focused not only to explore but also to improve the DoDUO model variants of our selected paper (Annotating Columns with Pre-trained Language Models), with respect its official repository (https://github.com/megagonlabs/doduo).
+In this phase of our assignment, we focused not only to explore but also to improve the DoDUO model variants of our selected paper (https://github.com/megagonlabs/doduo).

 **This repository consists mainly of 6 below notebooks**:
 * ***DoDUO_Finetune_MSP_Inference.ipynb***